stormchaserroleplaying/stormchaserRPG/Talents/Wizard/ArcaneMarksmen/index.md

 ### Arcane Precision
 You learn magical theory typical for practitioners of this elven martial tradition.

 You gain proficiency with 1 [martial ranged weapon](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/RangedWeaponTables) group.
-Additionally, you can use Intelligence or Wisdom instead of Dexterity for the attack and damage rolls made with ranged weapons.
+Additionally, you can use your spellcasting ability instead of Dexterity for the attack and damage rolls made with ranged weapons.

 You also choose to gain proficiency in the [Arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana) skill.
 If you are already proficient in it, you instead gain expertise in it.